2,458 texts in Legends of the Jews (Ginzberg)

 Sometimes, the reasons are deeper than just military might or political maneuvering.
 Sometimes, they're… well, let’s just say, divinely orchestrated.
 For a long time, the leadershi...

 It all starts in Shushan, the capital city.
-Now, you might think celebrations are always a good thing.
+Now, it first appears celebrations are always a good thing.
 A time for joy and togetherness?
-But according to Legends of the Jews, even t...
+But according to Legends of the Jews, even ...

-And after that, a grand feast for everyone in the capital city of Shushan.
-Now, according to the Megillah—the Scroll of Esther—the king wasn't trying to antagonize anyone with this...
+After that, a grand feast for everyone in the capital city of Shushan.
+Now, according to the Megillah, the Scroll of Esther, the king wasn't trying to antagonize anyone with this p...

 It’s not inside some stuffy palace, oh no. This is an outdoor affair, staged in the royal gardens, but transformed into something truly otherworldly.
 The first thing you notice is ...

 Not just any party, but the kind of party that legends are made of.
-We're talking about the feast of Ahasuerus, a king so wealthy, so powerful, that the very cups they drank from w...
+Probably melted down for something even grander!
+Here's the thing: even all that gold couldn't outshine the trea...

 It wasn't just some quiet little tea party, that's for sure.
 According to the Legends of the Jews, Vashti's banquet for the women was a spectacle in its own right, almost a mirror ...